nikolajo/ci-push/README.md

 If you can't find your VCS or CI on your desired platform, please contribute and create the appropriate triggers/hooks and/or plugins, so others can benefit.
 See below in the DEVELOPING CI-PUSH section.

-VCS:
+<b>VCS</b><br/>
 All the available hooks and triggers can be found in the VCS folder.
 They are subdivided by VCS system and platform.
 A Git hook for windows can be found in the folder VCS/Git/Windows/.
 Each folder will also contain a INSTALL.md file that describes how to install/configure/use the hook.

-Server:
+<b>Server</b><br/>
 The black box server can be found in the Server folder.
 It consists of a Mule ESB Community Edition and a Mule flow and a RabbitMQ ( AMQP ) installation.
 Each of these components must be installed on a server that your VCS and CI systems can reach.
 See the INSTALL.md files in the Server/ESB and Server/AMQP folders for detailed instructions.

-CI:
+<b>CI</b><br/>
 All plugins for the CI systems can be found in the CI folder.
 They are subdivede by CI system and platform ( if necessary ) A Jenkins plugin can be found in CI/Jenkins.
 Each folder contains a INSTALL.md file that describes how to install/configure/use the plugin.